 - Instead of telling someone an option is invalid, share options on how to proceed

-Lesson 13: Build a community of followers
+Build a community of followers

 Promotion of your fine piece of art can come in many different forms.
-From speaking at events, to having a Twitter account.
-Still there is a much more powerful method to reach your audience: email.
+From speaking at events to having a Twitter account.
+Still, there is a much more powerful method to reach your audience: email.
 Yes, email is old and gets ignored sometimes.
 However, if someone is opting in to receive e-mails from you, most of them will read it sooner or later.
 It is a great way to tell them you have a new version available and what the highlights are of this new release.

 Another great group of people is the power-users.
 They are beyond positive standing with your efforts, and able to contribute even more.
-They have deep insights in the area, may work for big companies with a lot of resources and have a bigger network than you.
+They have deep insights into the area, may work for big companies with a lot of resources and have a bigger network than you.
 These people are valuable and most likely your software is making their life easier.
 Keep listening to their needs and determine how you can satisfy them, without compromising the goals of your project.